Meet the PE Department:

 Mr Jonathan May

-Miss Katie Watts (Head of PSHE)
+Miss Katie Watts

 Physical Education (PE) is a vital component of our school curriculum.
 It offers a unique contribution to the education of students through the opportunities it provides for them to plan, perform and evaluate a range of physical activities.
 It can enhance self-esteem and contribute to students’ moral and social developments.